Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What are blood clots?

-Your blood is able to clot so that you don’t lose too much blood if you are injured.
-But blood clotting can become a problem when it stops blood flow through blood vessels.
+Your blood can clot so that you don't lose too much blood if you are injured.
+But blood clotting can become a problem when it stops blood flow through your blood vessels.

 If you think you may have a blood clot, see your doctor as soon as possible.